justiniso/datadog-iot-esp-demo/README.md

 ## Usage

 Usage in application code is simple.
 You can initialize the Datadog client once and submit metrics.
-Due to the high cost of establishing a new connection, it is generally recommended to pre-aggregate events before flushing them to Datadog.
+Due to the high cost of establishing a new connection, it is generally recommended to pre-aggregate events before flushing them to Datadog on some cadence (e.g. once every 5 minutes).

-See the examples director for an example using the client:
+See the examples directory for an example using the client.
+This example will send a single Datadog metric every 10 seconds:

 ```cpp
 #ifdef ESP32